 - Employees will be paid as expected and on time.

-- Employment staff members are working remotely, and the review of applications through HireTouch is ongoing.
+- Employment staff members are continuing to review applications through HireTouch.
 Civil Service testing is suspended at this time.
 Positions waiting for the names of candidates to interview will be scheduled at a later date.
 Employment questions may be directed to your usual staff contacts or Human Resources.

 - Procurement officers are working remotely and regularly checking and responding to email and voice mail.

 - Purchase requisitions should be sent to Procurement Services for routing to the appropriate buyer.

 - Procurement staff can assist with paying vendors using their high limit p-cards.
 If you have questions, please contact Debbie Abell.

 - The daily limit for all p-cards has been raised to $9,999.99, from $4,999.99, to help facilitate purchases during this time.
 Accordingly, the purchase requisition limit has been raised to $10,000, effective immediately.

 - Orders to Office Depot should be limited at this time only to essential supplies.